+(b) Disclose whether the issuer has adopted a target regarding women on the issuer's board.
+If the issuer has not adopted a target, disclose why it has not done so.
 The Company has not adopted a target regarding the representation of women on the Board.
 The Company believes that candidates should be selected from the widest possible group of qualified individuals, and, accordingly, the level of representation of women may be considered but is not a major factor in identifying and appointing individuals to the Board, and adopting such a target may unduly restrict its ability to select the most appropriate candidates for Board positions.

+(c) Disclose whether the issuer has adopted a target regarding women in executive officer positions of the issuer.
+If the issuer has not adopted a target, disclose why it has not done so.
 Due to the limited number of employees of the Company, the Company has not adopted a target regarding women in executive officer positions.